Tokyo Pokemon Cafe Reopens 17 June 2026: What's Different and How to Get a Seat

 The DIY route

 The cafe's cancellation deadline is 22:00 JST the night before the visit.
 Anyone holding a reservation can cancel up to that moment without penalty, so seats become available right up to the day before.
-If you're free in the late evening Japan time (which is morning UK time, early-evening US time), refreshing the cafe's reservation page can catch one.
+If you're free in the late evening Japan time (which is around midday in the UK and morning on the US East Coast), refreshing the cafe's reservation page can catch one.

 Realistic time investment: 30-60 minutes a day across 3-5 days.
 It works for patient people in the right time zone.